tgsachse/mitu/docs/README.md

 # mitu
-Some simple pyhton functions that format print statements.
+Some simple Python functions that aid in developing command-line interfaces. **Not in active development.**